Child Care and Development Quality Initiatives

 R&R programs:

 Resource & Referral Programs are located in every county in the state, help families find child care that best meets their needs, recruit and train child care providers, and collect data from parents and child care providers.
 R&Rs provide a variety of services to parents seeking care, to providers seeking professional development and incentives for remaining in the profession, and to communities seeking support for their youngest residents.
 Certain counties have multiple R&Rs that cover specific regions by zip code.
 R&Rs also administer the TrustLine background check application process and many participate in the Foster Care Bridge Program which serves to leverage Trauma Informed Care training into local community provider CCIP training.
-For more information, email us at CRRP@dss.ca.gov, or visit the CDSS Resource and Referral webpage.
+For more information, please visit the CDSS Resource and Referral webpage or email us at CRRP@dss.ca.gov

 Child Care Initiative Project (CCIP):